kubernetes-sigs/kubespray/roles/bootstrap-os/README.md

 Bootstrap an Ansible host to be able to run Ansible modules.

 This role will:

 * configure the package manager (if applicable) to be able to fetch packages
 * install Python
 * install the necessary packages to use Ansible's package manager modules
 * set the hostname of the host to `{{ inventory_hostname }}` when requested

 ## Requirements

 A host running an operating system that is supported by Kubespray.
-See https://github.com/kubernetes-sigs/kubespray#supported-linux-distributions for a current list.
+See [Supported Linux Distributions](https://github.com/kubernetes-sigs/kubespray#supported-linux-distributions) for a current list.

 SSH access to the host.